-Deciding whether to normalize the stream of cash flows and what discount rate to use made a difference of roughly $190 million in one case.
+Valuation issues in High-Stakes Divorce: Deciding whether to normalize the stream of cash flows and what discount rate to use in a $190 million case.

 By Shannon P. Pratt and Alina V. Niculita, Valuators

 We were recently involved as consulting valuation experts in a high-stakes divorce case.
 The subject of the valuation was the husband’s 1% partnership interest (“Subject Partnership Interest”) in a large, privately-held professional practice organized as a partnership (“Partnership”) with about 100 partners.